SpenceKonde/DxCore/megaavr/bootloaders/optiboot_dx/README.md

 the programs it needs, so you need to work in the existing optiboot directory (or something created at the same "level") for it to work.

-### Building Optiboot in the Arduino Source Development Install.
+### Building Optiboot in the Arduino Source Development Install

 In this case, there is no special shell script, and you're assumed to have "make" installed somewhere in your path.